9802HEMENSAN/Clone-of-Sephora/README.md

 - #### Challenges we faced:-
--Merging each other code on GitHub
+-Merging each others code on GitHub.
--Read others code and make changes to it
+-Read others code and make changes to it.
--Exact pixel-perfect cloning of the website
+-Exact pixel-perfect cloning of the website.

 ---